raghureddyd/pizzashopv1/README.md

 - Ordering pizzas (Only logged-in users can order)
 - View order status (anonymous access)
 - Update order status (Only staff or admin roles)
-- View users (Only Only staff or admin roles)
+- View users (Only staff or admin roles)
 - Register user (anonymous access)

 ## Roles
-- USER (on registration this role is assigned by default)
+- USER (on registration, this role is assigned by default)

 - STAFF